TMbatha/BankingSystem102/README.md

 Commit your work regularly and create pull requests for merging.

 Follow the project structure and adhere to coding standards.
-UML 1.pdf